Tyryn/CGM-project/README.md

 # CGM-project
 ## Visualizing your own Medtronic CGM data in an RShiny app.

-The RShiny webapp allows a diabetic with a Medtronic continuous glucose monitor (CGM) to upload their raw data and analyse it.
-Medtronic's [Carelink](https://carelink.minimed.eu/) website allows users to download their recorded CGM data in csv format which can then be uploaded to this webapp.
-The webapp offers users:
+The RShiny web app allows a diabetic with a Medtronic continuous glucose monitor (CGM) to upload their raw data and analyse it.
+Medtronic's [Carelink](https://carelink.minimed.eu/) website allows users to download their recorded CGM data in csv format which can then be uploaded to this web app.
+The web app offers users:
 * Analysis as far back as the data that they have uploaded (Medtronic's reports only go back as far as three months)
 * Analysis between time periods
 * The percent of time readings were in range